Question: What is the MLS (Multiple Listing Service)?

 Question: Why are Real Estate commissions so high?

 Answer: Real Estate commissions have not been adjusted over time as home prices have increased, and they have not been adjusted for properties of different values.
 If your house sells for $100K, you pay $6,000; and if your house sells for $1M, you pay $60,000...for the exact same amount of marketing.
-We started Madison Flat Fee Homes as an alternative to paying high commissions, providing sellers with the option to pay only for the services they use.
+We started Madison Flat Fee Homes as an alternative to paying high commissions, providing sellers with an economical alternative to traditional real estate firms.
 Our marketing plan is the same for every property, and it is both economical and effective.

 Question: Are Flat Fee MLS Listing companies licensed Real Estate Brokers?